 Once everything had been given a coat of the base colour I added some texture with my basing compound (base paint, PVA and sand) and some slate fragments.
 The basing compound holds the slate pieces firmly in place.

-Then I dry brushed with the two highlight colours.
+Then I dry brushed with the two highlight colours and added some mossy areas with PVA and flock.

 A set of stalagmites.
 Eight hours and thirty-six minutes to print, total cost £1.55.